qcri/Arabesque/input/how_run.md

 project: Arabesque
 ---
 # How to Run an Arabesque Job
+Arabesque can run as either an Apache Giraph Job or as a Spark Job (to be released in June 2017).
+Following we have the requirements for these systems.

 ## Requirements

 * Linux/Mac with 64-bit JVM
 * [A functioning installation of Hadoop2 with MapReduce (local or in a cluster)](http://www.alexjf.net/blog/distributed-systems/hadoop-yarn-installation-definitive-guide/)
-* A functioning installation of Apache Spark (v1.6 with hadoop v2.6.0 or v2.0 with hadoop v2.6.5)
+* A functioning installation of Apache Spark (v1.6 with hadoop v2.6.0 or v2.0 with hadoop v2.6.5) if the user prefers to run Arabesque as a Spark job.
 * Apache Maven to be able to compile Arabesque `sudo apt-get install maven`
 * Make sure that Hadoop and Spark env variables are set properly:
   * JAVA_HOME